riteeshmallur/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 Simple, lightweight Tic-Tac-Toe game built with only HTML, CSS and vanilla JavaScript — no frameworks, no build step.
 Perfect for beginners who want a compact example of DOM manipulation, game state management, and simple UX.

-# Tic-Tac-Toe (HTML + JavaScript)

-A tiny Tic-Tac-Toe game implemented using only HTML, CSS and vanilla JavaScript.

 ## How to run

 1. Clone or download the repo.